python/python-docs-fr/README.rst

 Finally, once your contribution is done, do a ``pull request`` so we can review and merge it.

+Please write your issues and pull requests in english for consistency with the python github organization and because non-french people may receive github notifications about our activity.

 What to translate
 ~~~~~~~~~~~~~~~~~